Moroz-js/cpgenerator/supabase/SCHEMA.md

 - UNIQUE(workspace_id, user_id) - prevents duplicate memberships

 **RLS Policies:**
+- Users can view their own membership
+- Users can view members of workspaces they own
-- Users can view members of their workspaces
+- Users can view members of workspaces where they are members
+- System can insert members (for owner creation trigger)
-- Owners can add/remove members
+- Owners can remove members

+**Foreign Keys:**
+- `workspace_id` → `workspaces(id)` ON DELETE CASCADE
+- `user_id` → `profiles(id)` ON DELETE CASCADE

 ---